SVC CalendarCommunity EducationVisit SVCGive

 Transfer Credit Evaluation

-If you have previously taken college coursework at another accredited college or university, you may be able to use those courses for your benefit at Skagit Valley College.
-Previous math and English classes may establish course placement, while other courses may apply toward a degree or certificate at SVC.
+If you have previously taken college coursework at another accredited instituation or earned other prior learning credit (AP scores, IB scores, Joint Service Transcripts etc.) you may be able to use it for your benefit at Skagit Valley College.
+Previous classes or prior learning credit may establish placement and/or apply toward a degree or certificate at SVC.
+For more information about transfer credit, please see SVC's Credit for Prior Learning policy.

 Placement